 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may limit the functionality of the website.

 All online transactions are currently processed through PayPal (for membership payments) or Charities Aid Foundation (CAF) for donations.
 These websites use the SSL (Secure Sockets Layer) protocol for encryption.
-Most browsers (Microsoft Explorer, Mozilla Firefox, Safari, etc) support SSL.
+Most browsers (Microsoft Explorer, Mozilla Firefox, Safari, etc.) support SSL.
 The link between your browser and the server is secure if your browser displays a small padlock or key symbol somewhere in the frame, or the address bar shows a web address beginning https:// (rather than http://).

 Links to third party websites

 The Bumblebee Conservation Trust website contains hyperlinks to many other websites.
 This information is supplied in good faith, in case it is of interest or use, to our website users.
-Bumblebee Conservation Trust is not responsible for the content or functionality of any of these external websites – but please let us know if a link is not working (use the ‘Contact us' link which can be found at the top of every page).
-Visitors to the Bumblebee Conservation Trust website should be aware of the following:
+Bumblebee Conservation Trust is not responsible for the content or functionality of any of these external websites – but please let us know if a link is not working (use the ‘Contact’ link which can be found at the top of every webpage).

 In purchasing goods or services from any of the companies to which the Bumblebee Conservation Trust site links, you are forming a contract with the company(s) concerned (agreeing to their terms and conditions), not the Bumblebee Conservation Trust.